Skip to content

 [Console]::OutputEncoding = [System.Text.Encoding]::UTF8

-3. If the issue persists, avoid using Chinese characters in environment variable values
+3. If the problem persists, avoid using Chinese characters in environment variable values.

-See the ZenMux model list for all available models and detailed information.
+See the ZenMux model list for all available models and their details.